no-such-company/blackchamber-server/readme.md

 **This Software make sure that an Email isn't longer a postcard.
 Nothing more, nothing less!**

 ### Port
-The default port is 80 like http.
+The default port is 443.
 It can be changed.
 SMail just try to send and awaits a clean API without expectations.
 You can run BlackChamber on a subdomain.
 The Address is now related to the subdomain.
 Example: `mail.url.com//:user.name`
+[Read here](https://github.com/no-such-company/blackchamber-server/wiki/Setup-Host-forward) if you want to use your TLD and run Blackchamber on Subdomain

 ### How it Works